Tainan Fahua Monastery (台南法華寺) - Spectral Codex

 A broken bridge at Fahua Temple, Tainan

-Although the monastery continued to expand and prosper over the centuries it was almost completely destroyed by allied bombing in World War II.
+Although the monastery continued to expand and prosper over the centuries it was almost completely destroyed by allied bombing in World War 2.
 Apparently almost everything on site is a post-war reconstruction, which surprised me.
 The place already seems quite old and rundown, as these photos will attest.
 Perhaps they were just about to begin renovations of some kind when I made my visit?

 Got my eye on you